abhijeetu1912/EVA/S5/README.md

 # Methods
-1. Batch Normalization + L1 Regularization (lambda = 0.001)
+1. Batch Normalization + L1 Regularization (lambda = 0.001):
    We calculate mean and std dev of each channel in batch normalization.
-3. Layer Normalization
+3. Layer Normalization:
    We calculate the mean and the variance of each image in the mini-batch for all channels.
-5. Group Normalization with Groups = Channels / 4
+5. Group Normalization with Groups = Channels / 4:
    We calculate the mean and the variance for each image in each group.

 --------------------------------------------------------------------------------------------------------------------------------